 Loop current eddies: Historical data on loop eddy currents is used to derive statistics of eddy events.
 Longer duration time series are then derived based upon these statistics.

-For other areas of the world, other influences may be considered including pack ice or icebergs, tidal heights or currents, hours of daylight, or lightning.

-Installation and maintenance operations are described as sequences of tasks.
+Field appraisal, development, and operational performance is simulated through drilling/completions, installations and field/well systems maintenance operations which are described as sequences of tasks.
 Each task has:

-Resources that may need to be mobilised to perform the task.
+Resources that may need to be mobilised to perform the task

-An expected (fair weather) duration distribution.
+An expected (fair weather) duration distribution

-Environment limits within which the task can commence.
+Environment limits within which the task can commence

-Environment limits which if exceeded cause the task to be suspended or abandoned.
+Environment limits which if exceeded cause the task to be suspended or abandoned

-Additional work needed to resume a suspended or abandoned task.
+Additional work needed to resume a suspended or abandoned task

 The possibility of requiring additional tasks to resume an operation following abandonment.